 This is a traditional home made Bengali dessert usually prepared during the festival of Sankranti.
 In simple terms, they are pancakes / crepes made of sooji-maida combo and stuffed with a filling of grated fresh coconut and khoya.
-I took the liberty of adding some powdered cashewnut for some added flavour.
+I took the liberty of adding some powdered cashew nut for some added flavor.

 Batter-----